Symptoms | Diagnosis | Conditions | Treatment | For More Information

 Structural heart disease is a fairly common condition that refers to abnormalities of the heart’s structure, including its valves, walls or muscle.
 It can encompass a wide range of conditions and can be congenital or acquired later in life.

 The heart contains valves that work together to ensure proper blood flow in and out of this vital organ.
 Valvular heart disease—one of the most common types of structural heart disease—occurs when one of these one way valves malfunctions or interrupts normal blood flow due to a blocked or narrowed valve (stenosis) or a leaking valve (regurgitation).
-Some individuals may have a valve abnormality from birth while others may develop a valve problem due to infection and inflammation.
+Some individuals may have a valve abnormality from birth while others may develop a heart valve problem due to infection and inflammation.
 In most cases, valvular heart disease is acquired and develops over time.
 Patients most at risk for this type of heart disorder are usually over 70 years of age.

 At NorthShore Cardiovascular Institute, our Structural Heart Disease Program has assembled one of the best multidisciplinary teams in the nation to evaluate, treat and provide coordinated care for patients with heart valve problems and all types of structural heart disease.
 We have been leaders in the development of innovative minimally invasive treatments for complex valvular heart disease and other structural heart conditions for many years.
 And, our team also participates in innovative research to develop new, less invasive treatment options.
-As a result of our participation in these important clinical trials, we are able to provide our patients with new, leading edge technologies to better treat their structural heart conditions.
+As a result of our participation in these important clinical trials, we are able to provide our patients with new, leading edge technologies to better treat their structural heart disease.

 Our experienced cardiologists, interventional cardiologists, cardiovascular surgeons and cardiac rehabilitation specialists work as a team to provide collaborative, seamless cardiovascular care.
 We are committed to developing individualized treatment plans to treat a myriad of structural heart conditions.